Portrait of Eleanor of Toledo: Academic discussion on the fabric

 According to those who saw the dress in person, the main fabric is satin.
 The eyewitnesses identifying the undergown of Eleonora's dress as velvet indicates that they knew the differences between the two fabrics, satin and velvet.
 These eyewitnesses also identified the brocading as embroidery.
 The differences between these two are harder to distinguish, for embroidery is stitched onto the fabric and brocades are woven into the fabric.
 Because of this distinction, the fabric is most likely a form of satin that was made from one warp-faced weave and one weft-faced weave.
 This process can create a fabric with patterned areas that can be super glossy or lightly glossy.
 The pomegranate damask is then brocaded into the area of the fabric that is patterned.

 In contrast, the textile industry of the sixteenth century would suggest that Eleonora's dress was manufactured domestically with silk.
-Due to an increase in production during the this era, Cosimo became increasingly involved with this economy and revived the Florentine silk industry that had fallen before his reign.
+Due to an increase in production during this era, Cosimo became increasingly involved with this economy and revived the Florentine silk industry that had fallen before his reign.
 In Florence, silk became to replace the use of wools and laws came into place to ban other popular silks that were being imported.
 Cosimo had an attitude of protector for the guilds he ruled over, including the silk guild, and therefore would most likely direct Bronzino to paint his wife in those Florentine silks.
 It is likely that Eleonora herself commissioned the fabric to resemble the brocaded pomegranate pattern in gold due to this pattern being very popular in Spain.
 By using Florentine silk, Eleonora would be showing her support of the silk industry and their ability to create products as luxurious as those in Spain, and she would also be gaining local support for her as the new Duchess, even with her "suspicious" Spanish background.